voteliquid/blog/_posts/2017-12-06-give-your-rep-an-f-introducing-united-legislator-grades.md

 But this *same story* is [being told](https://www.quora.com/What-is-the-difference-between-a-liberal-and-a-conservative/answer/Samantha-Bean-7?srid=tOBx) on both sides.
 Good vs evil; us vs them.

-Even if a politician sincerely has the best of intentions, they're incentivized to further divide us to gain more power.
+Even if a politician sincerely starts out with the best of intentions, they're incentivized to further divide us to gain more power.
 Although they never admit it, the Republicans need the Democrats, and the Democrats need the Republicans.
 It’s a vicious cycle we’re stuck in.

 But now, the story can change.